 Marquette University’s Service Learning Program is housed within their Center for Teaching and Learning separate from their Center for Community Service.
 The program is intentional about distinguishing between community service, internships, and service-learning, and focuses their work around five models of service-learning: placement model, presentation model, presentation-plus model, product model, and project model.
 They offer descriptions and examples of each model here.
 Marquette structures service-learning as a “philosophy of education.”
 Their program also offers numerous resources around service-learning course design.

 Rollins College’s Center for Leadership and Community Service uses the language of community engagement, but is firm in the standard that for a course to be considered a community engagement course, it must meet a community-identified need.
 Community partners at Rollins are considered co-educators, and Rollins’ course guidelines emphasize reciprocity in the community-course partnership.
 The culture surrounding these ideals is so strong that “over 74% of all Rollins faculty have been involved in at least one aspect of community engagement through service-learning, community-based research, professional development, immersion, or campus/community partnership.
 In addition, over the last seven years every major at Rollins has offered at least one academic course with a community experience” (“Faculty Resources“).

-In this post, I consider Lesnick and Cook-Sather’s (2010) proposition that we recognize student-faculty partnerships as a form of service learning through its promise to develop and enhance civic engagement and civic capacity on university campuses.
-Undoubtedly, service learning is …
+by Ketevan Kupatadze In this post, I consider Lesnick and Cook-Sather’s (2010) proposition that we recognize student-faculty partnerships as a form of service learning through its promise to develop and enhance civic engagement and civic capacity on university campuses.
+Undoubtedly, …

 by Lori E. Kniffin, Patti H. Clayton, & Sarah E. Stanlick In an earlier blog post, we introduced the Service-Learning and Community Engagement Future Directions Project (SLCE-FDP).
 We invited you to join this learning community and contribute your own thinking in …